Extinction event: Breakthrough studies in the 1980s–1990s

 Around the same time, Sepkoski began to devise a compendium of marine animal genera, which would allow researchers to explore extinction at a finer taxonomic resolution.
-He began to publish preliminary results of this in-progress study as early as 1986, in a paper which identified 29 extinction intervals of note.
+He began to publish preliminary results of this in-progress study as early as 1986, in a paper that identified 29 extinction intervals of note.
 By 1992, he also updated his 1982 family compendium, finding minimal changes to the diversity curve despite a decade of new data.
-In 1996, Sepkoski published another paper which tracked marine genera extinction (in terms of net diversity loss) by stage, similar to his previous work on family extinctions.
-The paper filtered its sample in three ways: all genera (the entire unfiltered sample size), multiple-interval genera (only those found in more than one stage), and “well-preserved” genera (excluding those from groups with poor or understudied fossil records).
+In 1996, Sepkoski published another paper that tracked marine genera extinction (in terms of net diversity loss) by stage, similar to his previous work on family extinctions.
+The paper filtered its sample in three ways: all genera (the entire unfiltered sample size), multiple-interval genera (only those found in more than one stage), and "well-preserved" genera (excluding those from groups with poor or understudied fossil records).
 Diversity trends in marine animal families were also revised based on his 1992 update.

 Revived interest in mass extinctions led many other authors to re-evaluate geological events in the context of their effects on life.
 A 1995 paper by Michael Benton tracked extinction and origination rates among both marine and continental (freshwater & terrestrial) families, identifying 22 extinction intervals and no periodic pattern.
 Overview books by O.H.
-Wallister (1996) and A. Hallam and P.B.
+Walliser (1996) and A. Hallam and P.B.
 Wignall (1997) summarized the new extinction research of the previous two decades.
-One chapter in the former source lists over 60 geological events which could conceivably be considered global extinctions of varying sizes.
-These texts, and other widely circulated publications in the 1990s, helped to establish the popular image of mass extinctions as a “big five” alongside many smaller extinctions through prehistory.
+One chapter in the former source lists over 60 geological events that could conceivably be considered global extinctions of varying sizes.
+These texts, and other widely circulated publications in the 1990s, helped to establish the popular image of mass extinctions as a "big five" alongside many smaller extinctions through prehistory.